HashNuke/mail-to-json/NOTES.md

 ### JSON data in the webhook

-The JSON data that is POSTed to the server will look like this:
+The JSON data that is POSTed to the webhook url will look like this:

 ```javascript
 {